emtee40/fdroid-suss/README.md

 The YAML files in this project should follow this structure.
 Every YAML file should roughly correspond to one software dependency, SaaS platform, etc..
-They support holding multiple signatures with the goal to make long term maintainence easy.
+They support holding multiple signatures with the goal to make long term maintenance easy.
 There is a set of specified keys in this YAML files which are supposed to contain signatures and metadata.
-They're documented in deatil in this section.
+They're documented in detail in this section.
 It is also allowed to add keys/values which are not defined here.
-They may to hold additional informations about the software dependency but will be ingored by `fdroid scanner`.
+They may to hold additional informations about the software dependency but will be ignored by `fdroid scanner`.

 ### `code_signatures`

 A list of (python) regular expressions.
-Binaries (eg. APK files) will be scanned for these signatures.
+Binaries (e.g. APK files) will be scanned for these signatures.

 example: